totorogendut/fundme/README.md

 - [ ] Make a JAMstack website to host documentation
 - [ ] Early and basic asynchronous ads support (like amp-ads)
 - [ ] More robust API!

+## Disclaimer

+Fundme.js is still in early phase development and thus API might change a lot!
+Not ready for production.